JoWilks25/food-expiry-tracking/README.md

 - Should I allow the user to change from a non-active status?
   - Potentially allow reactivation in case they pressed the wrong button
   - Add some Friction if they've pressed Eaten of Wasted by mistake?

+- Units
+  - how to deal with when have eaten one but not other/s?

 - Notifications
   - Batching items into notifications based on date, so only 1 notification per day